 Though they begin to look like adults on the outside, teens are still developing on the inside.
 A person’s brain develops well into their 20s, which is one reason to worry about the alcohol effect on teenage brains.
-Call Foothills at Red Oak Recovery at 866.300.5275 for information about our teen alcohol abuse treatment program.
+Call Foothills at Red Oak Recovery® at 866.300.5275 for information about our adolescent alcohol addiction treatment program.
+Are you worried about the effects of teenage drinking on the brain?
 We can help your teen achieve the life you deserve.

 Alcohol’s Effect on Teenage Brain